 We’re the Bloom-Mangione family, founders of muthapuppa.
 We had recently moved back to the UK from Australia with our Cavapoo Alfred and decided to grow our family by adopting a rescue dog.
 We began our search in May 2018 by contacting rescue centres across the UK and that’s when we came across Bear on the Blue Cross website.
 He looked adorable and his profile requirements matched our circumstances, so we decided to call, but we were convinced they’d tell us he’d already been adopted.
 We got through to a lovely member of staff at Blue Cross and it turned out we were wrong.
 Bear had not yet found a home!
 You see, Bear’s leg issues had caused him to develop Bilateral Luxating Patellas, which unfortunately put people off adopting him due to potential long-term health issues, as well as increased vet and insurance costs.
 Not put off by this, we asked to be considered, filled in the online application form and booked an appointment for the following week to chat with the team and meet Bear.

 One week later, we arrived at Blue Cross Oxford.
 The first step was to go through some questions and make sure we’d make suitable parents.
 Nothing too taxing but it was important for everyone to be certain that Bear’s next home would be right for him.
 We covered everything from Bear’s history, his health issues and our circumstances.
 It was then time to head outside and meet Bear.
 At first, he was understandably shy and hesitant, but after a bit of time, and a few treats, he warmed to us.
 The next step was for Bear and Alfred to spend some time together in the garden area to see how they got on.
 They hit it off immediately, played really well together and chased each other round the garden.
 Poor little Bear’s legs kept locking up, so after a few minutes, we said goodbye to him and headed back to the office to discuss next steps.
 It was at this point we were told that providing all our paperwork was approved, we’d be able to adopt Bear and collect him the following week.
 We were over the moon.
-The Blue Cross then clarified the following as part of the adoption process:
+The Blue Cross team then clarified the following as part of the adoption process: